lawrenceyolland/bracket-simulator/README.md

  - Create the playoff bracket of your choice
  - Compare player and team stats after each round of the competition

-Three Play modes:
- - Standard (randomize results)
- - Coin Flip (call heads or tails whether your team wins a series)
- - Higher/Lower (call higher/lower to compete in each game of a series)

- **Resource:** (include challonge api link)

 #### Command Line CRUD App

 ## Instructions